**REGISTRATION IS NOW CLOSED**

 SUNDANCE LODGING

 We encourage you to make your accommodations early, you can register online at the following link: SUNDANCE ACCOMMODATIONS.
-We are nearly sold out of our block, and if you are looking for specific days, please call Sundance Reservations at 1-800-892-1600.
+If you are looking for specific days, feel free to call Sundance Reservations at 1-800-892-1600.

 Alternative lodging is available in Orem or Midway, suggestions include those below, subject to availability – there is no room block: